Kaohsiung, Taiwan Dragon and Tiger Pagodas at Lotus Pond.

 Fongyi Academy

-How to get there: The building is accessible within walking distance east of Fongshan Station of Kaohsiung MRT.
+How to get there: The building is within walking distance of Fongshan Station on the Kaohsiung MRT, east of the station.

 Explore Zizhu Village

-The Zizhu was built in the 1940s to the late 1950s to provide accommodation for national soldiers and their families.
-Still, the villages were poorly managed and were demolished and replaced with other buildings.
+Zizhu Village was built between the 1940s and the late 1950s to house national soldiers and their families.
+Over time, poor management led to the area’s deterioration, and many of the original military residences were demolished and replaced with newer structures.

 Have fun on Cijin Island